How Long To Let Wood Glue Dry Before Planing?

 What is a Stressed Joint?

 Joinery must take into account the stress that will be encountered in the joints being created.
-Clean and smooth wood surfaces both play a part in adding strength to joinery, but the type of joint needed in woodworking is determined by the type of stress the joint will suffer.
+Clean and smooth wood surfaces both add strength to joinery, but the type of joint needed in woodworking is determined by the type of stress the joint will suffer.

 There are four types of stress to consider: